-The European Commission has opened an antitrust investigation into “potential anti-competitive behavior” related to Facebook’s Libra Association to oversee its Libra cryptocurrency project, Bloomberg reported on Tuesday.
+The European Commission has opened an antitrust investigation into “potential anti-competitive behavior” related to Facebook’s Libra Association create to oversee its cryptocurrency project, Bloomberg reported on Tuesday.

-The European Union’s antitrust probe of Facebook’s two-month-old project focuses on concerns that it would improperly shut out rival payment systems, the news agency said, citing a document it had viewed.
+The European Union’s antitrust probe of Facebook’s two-month-old Libra cryptocurrency project focuses on concerns that it would improperly shut out rival payment systems, the news agency said, citing a document it said it had viewed.

-Regulators and central bankers have cautioned about the need for strict regulation of Libra to avoid disruptions to the international financial system.
+Regulators and central bankers have cautioned that there is a need for strict regulation of Libra to avoid disruptions to the international financial system.

-At a hearing in mid-July before the U.S. Senate Banking Committee, David Marcus, the head of Libra at Facebook, said he expected Swiss authorities to regulate the cryptocurrency because the Libra Association is a new Geneva-based international organization.
+At a hearing in mid-July before the U.S. Senate Banking Committee, David Marcus, who heads the Libra project at Facebook, said he expected Swiss authorities to regulate the cryptocurrency because the Libra Association is a new Geneva-based international organization.